 Let’s talk about s’mores season.
 It’s here!
 And while I’ll never knock a classic, I’ve been cheating on the old s’mores standby of standard grahams, a big puffy marshmallow, and a few squares of milk chocolate.
 It started with an easy switch of using dark chocolate in place of milk (yes), and then I swapped the chocolate square for a peanut butter cup (ohhh yes).

-Thennn chocolate grahams snuck into the mix (here’s my favorite homemade version).
-And then raspberry marshmallows…and the wheels haven’t stopped turning since.
+Thennn homemade chocolate graham crackers snuck into the mix, and the wheels haven’t stopped turning since.
 With summer approaching (I’d say by the humidity and upper 90s – it’s already here), s’mores are a necessity.

 Something I cannot wait for is that my friends are heading south to visit Nashville in a few weeks, and besides being ridiculously excited about it, I am ALL ears hearing any recipe requests they have.
 Feeding four extra mouths most definitely justifies whipping up dessert recipes that yield a ton more sweets than the two of us typically can handle.
 Well, handle with dignity, that is. 😉 So when the suggestion of boozy marshmallows came up…I was on it.